ZarehD/AspNetStatic/Readme.md

 ### No Frameworks.
 No Engines.
 No Opinions!

 AspNetStatic is not a framework.
 It's not a CMS.
 There's no blog engine.
 It has no templating system.
-AspNetStatic does just one thing, and one thing only: create static HTML files for selected routes in your ASP.NET Core app.
+AspNetStatic does just one thing (well, two, if you count the fallback middleware): create static HTML files for selected routes in your ASP.NET Core app.
 That means you can use whatever framework, component, or package (or architectural style) you want in your app.
 Want to use a blog engine like BlogEngine.NET?
 No problem.
 Want to use a CMS like Orchard or Umbraco?
 No problem.
-Want to create a product documentation site with some newfangled framework?
+Want to create a documentation site that uses a markdown processor to render page content?
 No problem!
 AspNetStatic doesn't care; it will create static files no matter how the content was produced.

 <br/>